-18. In [REDACTED], Loe created his [REDACTED], which is shown below and referred to herein as the "Copyrighted Work."

-[REDACTED].

-19. Plaintiff's Copyrighted Work was duly registered on [REDACTED], with the Register of Copyrights under the registration number [REDACTED].
-A true and correct copy of the Copyright Certificate of Registration is attached hereto as Exhibit 1.

-20. Plaintiff is the owner of all rights in and to the Copyrighted Work at issue.

-21. Plaintiff has never granted authorization to anyone to advertise, market, or promote unauthorized goods using Plaintiff's copyrighted Work.
+- 18. In 2015, A.S.3 created his visual work of art entitled "REDACTED" which is shown below and referred to herein as the "Copyrighted Work."
+This Copyrighted Work is protected by copyright and is registered with the Copyright Office. - 19.
+Plaintiff's Copyrighted Work is duly registered with the Register of Copyrights under the registration number REDACTED.
+A true and correct copy of the Copyright Certificate of Registration is attached hereto as Exhibit 14. - 20.
+Plaintiff is the owner of all rights in and to the Copyrighted Work at issue. - 21.
+Plaintiff's visual works of art, including the Copyrighted Work at issue in this case, are legitimately advertised and promoted by Plaintiff using his social media. - 22.
+Plaintiff has never granted authorization to anyone to advertise, market, or promote unauthorized goods using Plaintiff's Copyrighted Work.

+3 The information on Plaintiff's copyright is redacted in initial filing in order to prevent Defendants from getting advanced notice.
+Pursuant to the Court's order on Plaintiff's forthcoming motion to seal, Plaintiff intends to file an Unredacted Complaint which identifies Plaintiff's copyright and provides additional information and allegations under seal.

+4 Omitted in initial filing.
+Plaintiff will attach Exhibit 1 to the Unredacted Complaint filed under seal.